 - Why you need a profiler for Oracle (video 4:06)

-- The Method R Profiling Ecosystem (blog post)
+- How the Method R software tools all fit together (blog post)

 - The Method R Profiling Ecosystem (video 1:04:51)

-- A First Look at Using Method R Workbench Software (PDF)
+- Using Method R Workbench to solve Oracle performance problems (PDF)

 Method R Tools version 3 introduced dozens of new features to the utilities, but the big news was the new graphical user interface that makes using mrskew and mrls in your performance measurement projects as easy as a click!
 Version 3.1 brings a variety of bug fixes and new features including the new mrkey tool, which makes it easy to create batch programs to automate performance analyses for you.
 Visit our Method R Tools Change Log for the complete list of new features.